raycast/extensions/extensions/tana/README.md

 ![](./media/copy-link-to-supertag.png)

-_Note: This command only manages Supertags within Raycast.
-Mutations to supertags do not modified in Tana_

 ### Manage Target Nodes

 This command can be used if you want to send your note to a node other than **Inbox**.
 Here you can add,